-Although the initial major application was for sunglasses and scientific work, it quickly found many additional applications including: color animation in the Wurlitzer 850 Peacock jukebox of 1942, glasses in full-color stereoscopic (3-D) movies, and to control brightness of light through a window.
+Although the initial major application was for sunglasses and scientific work, it quickly found many additional applications, including: color animation in the Wurlitzer 850 Peacock jukebox of 1942, glasses in full-color stereoscopic (3-D) movies, and to control brightness of light through a window.
 During World War II, Land worked on military tasks, which included developing dark-adaptation goggles, target finders, the first passively guided smart bombs, and a special stereoscopic viewing system called the Vectrograph which revealed camouflaged enemy positions in aerial photography.

 In the 1950s, Land and his team helped design the optics of the revolutionary Lockheed U-2 spy plane.
 Also in this decade, Land first discovered a two-color system for projecting the entire spectrum of hues with only two colors of projecting light.
 Some of this work was later incorporated in his Retinex theory of color vision.
 In 1959, Land was elected an OSA Fellow.

 In the early 1970s, Land attempted to explain the previously known phenomenon of color constancy with his Retinex theory.
 His popular demonstrations of color constancy raised much interest in the concept.
 He considered his leadership towards the development of integral instant color photography — the SX-70 film and camera —his crowning achievement.

-Although Land held no formal degree he received numerous honorary degrees including ones from Harvard, Yale, and Columbia.
-He received the Presidential Medal of Freedom for his optics research, the OSA Ives Medal, and the Cresson, Potts, and Vermilye Medals from the Franklin Institute.
+Although Land held no formal degree, he received numerous honorary degrees, including ones from Harvard, Yale, and Columbia.
+He received the Presidential Medal of Freedom for his optics research, the OSA Ives Medal, and the Cresson, Potts and Vermilye Medals from the Franklin Institute.
 Land was inducted into the National Inventors Hall of Fame and received the National Medal of Technology.
 He held 535 U.S. patents.